Welsh National Bowls Championships

-The Welsh National Bowls Championships is organised by the Welsh Bowling Association (WBA) which was formed in 1904.
-The first National Championships were held in 1919.
+The Welsh National Bowls Championships is organised by Welsh Lawn Bowls (WLB) which was formed in 2023 as an amalgamation of the Welsh Bowling Association and Welsh Women's Bowling Association.
+The first national championships were held in 1919.

 The singles title was originally called the Cadle Cup named after P.C Cadle who presented the WBA with the cup.